-- Appropriate sharing of critical information with all service partners, consistent with the provisions of Section VI, Confidentiality. - Staff participation at all meetings of the partners of the JJCPA Collaborative. - Complete and submit in a timely manner the above-referenced Program Data Collection Reports that must reflect activity of the participants.
+- Critical information will be shared appropriately with all service partners, consistent with the provisions of Section VI, Confidentiality. - Staff will participate at all meetings of the partners of the JJCPA Collaborative. - The Agency shall complete and submit in a timely manner the abovereferenced Program Data Collection Reports that must reflect the activity of the participants. - The Agency shall identify a Program Manager who will serve as the point person for contacts with County (regarding operations budget/budget modifications, fiscal and MOU).